Bkeefe901/mod316_SBA/README.md

 # The Document Object Model

+## Explanation of Project

+I call my project "Light Show".
+It contains an input and a submit button.
+You can enter in any css color name and submit, one at a time (casing doesnt matter, however there is an html form validation to make sure that you only enter letters 3-20 characters long with no spaces, numbers or special characters. also if it is not a css color you will get an alert).
+If you try entering the same color twice, you will get an alert.
+When you hit submit, the color you entered will appear below with a checkbox next to it.
+This way you can create a 'palette' of colors.
+Check the boxes you want and the background color will flash through them.
+You can uncheck them and check them or submit more at any time and it will update the light show.

 ## Minimum Requirments
 - Cache at least one element using selectElementById.
 - Cache at least one element using querySelector or querySelectorAll.